 Macronutrients refer to carbohydrates, fats, and protein – the three necessary food components to burn body fat.
-Understanding the essential macronutrients can help you make better choices when it comes to your diet.
+Understanding the essential macronutrients can help you make better choices regarding your diet.
 Also, understanding their function and relationship can help you know how they can help you burn fat.

 Your metabolism is still working, even when you are resting.

-Consequently, your heart is beating while your lungs are taking in oxygen and expelling carbon dioxide.
+Consequently, your heart beats while your lungs absorb oxygen and expel carbon dioxide.
 Also, your body is growing, and your cells and tissues are being repaired.
 All of these processes need energy and calories.
-The number of calories your body uses to perform these essential bodily functions is known as your basal metabolic rate.
+The number of calories your body uses to perform these essential bodily functions is your basal metabolic rate.

-How can you use this information to help you burn body fat?
+How can you use this information to help burn body fat?

-It becomes clear that you can adjust your body composition (add lean muscle and lose body fat) through a combination of burning more calories (exercise) and a healthy diet.
+You can adjust your body composition (add lean muscle and lose body fat) by burning more calories (exercise) and eating a healthy diet.

 You have undoubtedly heard that one pound of fat contains 3,500 calories, and to lose a pound of body weight, you need to eat 3,500 fewer calories or increase your exercise to burn an additional 3,500 calories.

 This “calories consumed” vs. “calories burned” approach works; however, you can refine and improve this process if you choose the right macronutrients to fuel your body.
 Your body and metabolism respond very differently to 200 calories from a chocolate chip cookie, for example than 200 calories from steamed broccoli.